 Athens subway goes directly to the port of Piraeus which is also great for having a meal before catching a ferry to the islands, though not necessarily great to swim.
-Athens suburbs offer a long stretch of beaches and wonderful seaside cafes and tavernas, which is very unique for a European capital (Rome and Madrid are both landlocked).
+Athens suburbs offer a long stretch of beaches and wonderful seaside cafes and tavernas, which is very unique for a European capital.

 6) Picturesque Mountains Surround Athens

 Athens is one of the few European capitals completely surrounded by picturesque mountains, and the only one that also has the sea as well.
 There’s even a mountain in the center of Athens called Mount Lycabettus, which offers the best panoramic views of the city as you have a birds eye view of the acropolis, the sea and port of Piraeus just beyond, the entire city and all the surrounding mountains.
 This is a breathtaking place to enjoy a meal with one of the best city views on the planet.